 See how Best Buy owns their first page?
 Your business name should strive to do the same.

-With a good SEO marketing strategy, you can ensure that your business’s content dominates the first page.
+With a good SEO strategy, you can ensure that your business’s content dominates the first page.

 Keep Your Eyes On The Prize

 Why is the 1st page so important?
 Because 94% of people never go beyond it, that’s why.

 In fact, pretend that the 1st page of Google is your business card.
 It might as well be.

 And you don’t want your business card to look questionable right?

 Now, what’s the best way to get your business’s name all over the 1st page?

 As we said earlier, you have to lay down the groundwork by first creating the key social media accounts for your business.